James-Oldfield/simpleTheme/README.md

 #Simple theme

-Source code for a simple, clean personal theme for WP with angularJS integration.
+Source code for a simple, clean personal theme for WP.